manticoresoftware/manticoresearch/manual/Searching/Options.md

 IDF flags can be combined; `plain` and `normalized` are mutually exclusive; `tfidf_unnormalized` and `tfidf_normalized` are also mutually exclusive; and unspecified flags in such mutually exclusive groups default to their original settings.
 This means `OPTION idf=plain` is the same as specifying `OPTION idf='plain,tfidf_normalized'` in its entirety.

+### jieba_mode
+Specifies the Jieba segmentation mode for the query.

+When using Jieba Chinese segmentation, it can sometimes help to use different segmentation modes for tokenizing the documents and the query.
+For a complete list of modes, refer to [jieba_mode](Creating_a_table/NLP_and_tokenization/Morphology.md#jieba_mode).

 ### index_weights
 Named integer list.
 Per-table user weights for ranking.

 ### local_df
 `0` or `1`, automatically sum DFs over all local parts of a distributed table, ensuring consistent (and accurate) IDF across a locally sharded table.
+Enabled by default for disk chunks of the RT table.
+Query terms with wildcards are ignored.

 ### low_priority
 `0` or `1` (`0` by default).
-Setting `low_priority=1` executes the query with a lower priority in terms of Linux CPU scheduling.
-You may also consider using the `threads=1` option instead, or combine it with `low_priority=1`, as it could be more effective in certain scenarios.
+Setting `low_priority=1` executes the query with a lower priority, rescheduling its jobs 10 times less frequently than other queries with normal priority.

 ### max_matches
 Integer.
 Per-query max matches value.